UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 === ":material-linux: Linux"

     1. [Install Docker Engine](https://docs.docker.com/engine/install/){target=_blank}

-        ??? warning "Docker Desktop for Linux"

-            > Last updated February 2023

-            Sailbot Workspace (more specifically its use of VS Code Dev Containers) isn't compatible with Docker Desktop for Linux.
-If you have Docker Desktop installed, uninstall it and install Docker Engine instead.
+        - As of February 2023, Sailbot Workspace (more specifically its use of VS Code Dev Containers) isn't compatible with Docker Desktop for Linux; if you have Docker Desktop installed, uninstall it and install Docker Engine instead.
     2. [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user){target=_blank}
     3. [Configure Docker to start on boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot){target=_blank}

 ### VS Code

-??? info "What is VS Code?"

-    [Visual Studio Code](https://code.visualstudio.com/){target=_blank} is a powerful code editor for Windows, Linux, and macOS.
+[Visual Studio Code](https://code.visualstudio.com/){target=_blank} is a powerful and customizable code editor for Windows, Linux, and macOS.
+We strongly recommend that you use this editor to develop our software so that you can use all the features of Sailbot Workspace.

 1. [Install VS Code](https://code.visualstudio.com/docs/setup/setup-overview){target=_blank}

-    ??? note "VS Code for Arch Linux"

-        If you are running Arch Linux, ensure that you install VS Code from the official Microsoft distribution;
-        the one from Pacman doesn't work with Microsoft plugins.

 2. Install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack){target=_blank}

 ## 2. Set up X11 Forwarding

-??? info "What is X11 forwarding?"

 X11 forwarding is a mechanism that enables Sailbot Workspace to run GUI applications.

-!!! note "Skip this step if..."

-    X11 forwarding isn't needed.
+You can skip this step if you aren't running any GUI applications.

 1. Ensure that the versions of VS Code and its Dev Containers extension support X11 forwarding:
     1. VS Code version >= 1.75